Docs/Rate Limits

 Rate Limits

-Understand the request limits for each plan and how to handle them gracefully.
+Understand API request limits, credit usage, and how to handle throttling gracefully.

 Rate limit response